jopasserat/fRReE/README.md

 - the sources RR-LIMOS.ins et RR-LIMOS.dtx

 * Usage
-Use git clone to get the original repository, then rename squelette-limos.tex and modify it as desired to fit your article.
+Use git clone to get the original repository, then rename squelette-rr-limos and modify it as desired to fit your article.

 Most variables are filled with ??? by default when no other value is set by user.